julianpeeters/avrohugger/README.md

 5) While Scavro format uses custom namespaces in a way that leaves it unaffected, most formats fail on on schemas with records within unions (see [avro forum](see http://apache-avro.679487.n3.nabble.com/Deserialize-with-different-schema-td4032782.html)).

+## "Best Practices"

+1) Avoid recursive schemas since they can cause compatibility issues if trying to flow data into a system that doesn't support them (e.g., Hive).
+2) Use namespaces to ensure compatibility when importing into Java/Scala.
+3) Use default field values in case of future schema evolution.

 ## Future